mehrantsi/high-performance-kv-store/README.md

 HPKV's **scalability is demonstrated by its ability to handle datasets of varying sizes with minimal performance degradation**, particularly for read operations.
 This makes it a versatile choice for applications with growing data needs.

+## Technical Design

+For a detailed technical design of the HPKV module, please refer to the [Technical Design Document](TechnicalDesign.md).

 ## Getting Started

 ### Prerequisites